Click here for information on our Early Years Foundation Stage.

 Click here to view the yearly overview of learning in Reception.

-Click here to read the Spring Curriculum statement for Nursery, which gives more details about what children are learning this term.
+Click here to read the Summer Curriculum statement for Nursery, which gives more details about what children are learning this term.

-Click here to read the Spring Curriculum statement for Reception, which gives more details about what children are learning this term.
+Click here to read the Summer Curriculum statement for Reception, which gives more details about what children are learning this term.